CCI-Tools/cate-desktop/README.md

   See script `test:e2e` in `package.json`.
 * [enzyme](http://airbnb.io/enzyme/) is a JavaScript Testing utility for React that makes it easier to assert, manipulate, and traverse React Components' output.
+* [react-addons-test-utils](https://facebook.github.io/react/docs/test-utils.html) makes it easy to test React components in any testing framework.

 Other tools: